sikaeducation/curriculum/courses/201/standards/add-interactivity/topics/js-foreach/README.md

 # JavaScript: `.forEach`

-Looping in JavaScript and most programming languages is traditionally done with `for` loops:
+Looping in JavaScript is traditionally done with `for` loops:

 ```js
 const messages = ["Hi", "Hola", "Howdy", "How are you?"]